 1. If you are recording material and subassembly stock on different accounts in QuickBooks, then decrease the material stock by the amount used in subassembly production during the period and increase the subassembly stock.
 Filter the "Done" manufacturing orders list to keep only subassemblies produced during the period, and then record the respective stock movement in QuickBooks from the material stock to subassembly stock.
 Check the total materials cost for subassembly manufacturing orders and convert the materials to subassemblies in QuickBooks in the respective amount (similar to step 2 above).

-Tip: For easy filtering of the manufacturing orders list, we suggest using distinctive product names or manufacturing order numbers for subassemblies, so that the relevant rows would be easily identifiable on the list.
+Tip: For easy filtering of the Manufacturing orders list, we suggest using distinctive product names or Manufacturing order numbers for subassemblies so that the relevant rows would be easily identifiable on the list.

 2. Then add operations cost to the subassembly stock cost in QuickBooks.
 Find the operations cost in Katana for the completed subassembly manufacturing orders for the period, then decrease the salary cost in the income statement and increase the subassembly stock by the relevant amount in QuickBooks (similar to step 3 above).

 3. To get the correct numbers from Katana for recording the production of finished products from subassemblies and materials, firstly, you would need to eliminate the materials cost related to subassemblies from the total materials cost of all completed manufacturing orders during the period in Katana (find the total materials cost and deduct the materials cost for subassemblies that you used above).
-Otherwise, you would count the materials cost double.
+Otherwise, you would count the materials cost as double.
 Then, create a journal entry in QuickBooks for converting the materials into finished products.
 In addition, create a journal entry for converting the subassemblies used in the production of finished goods, using the subassemblies cost from Katana as the amount.